RecordsKeeper/multichain/docs/source/stream.rst

 Library to work with RecordsKeeper streams.

 You can publish, retrieve and verify stream data by using Stream class.
-You just have to pass parameters to invoke the pre-defined functions of Stream class.
+You just have to pass the required parameters to invoke the pre-defined functions of the Stream class.

 Libraries
 ---------